angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 This category is one of the hardest to fight through effectively as they cause both delay and prevention of most of the piles we want to use.
-Leovold, Emissary of Trest, Narset, Parter of Veils and Spirit of the Labrynth all fall under this heading.
+Leovold, Emissary of Trest, Narset, Parter of Veils and Spirit of the Labyrinth all fall under this heading.
 The easiest way to deal with them is of course removal however that is not always viable, especially in game 1.
 Another way is to simply pass the turn a number of times using the sorcery speed cantrips on your turn and the instant